Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

 We simulated gene trees under each network with the software \texttt{ms} \cite{ms}, with a single individual per taxon.
 Note that this approach reduces the power of HyDe, when compared to simulations with multiple individuals per population \cite{KongKubatko, hyde-paper}.
 The software \texttt{ms} allows hybridization events to be modeled with {\fontfamily{qcr}\selectfont -es t i p} and {\fontfamily{qcr}\selectfont -ej t i j} events which correspond to population admixture and population splitting, respectively \cite{ms}.
 With this approach, we circumvent the alternative of decomposing each network into $2^r$ trees as in \cite{KongKubatko}, where $r$ is the number of reticulations, and sampling a proportion of each tree to represent the mixing parameter $\gamma$.
-Directly modeling reticulation events from a network also offers the advantage that gene trees produced follow their underlying network structure, which has a different probability density than the combination of individual trees, especially under complex reticulation events \cite{gene-tree-topology-probability-networks}.
+We note that the gene tree distribution under a network is not equivalent as the gene tree distribution under $2^r$ displayed trees, unless there is only one taxon sampled beneath the hybrid node, and thus, directly modeling reticulation events from a network ensures that simulated gene trees follow their underlying network structure, which has a different probability density than the combination of individual trees, especially under complex reticulation events \cite{gene-tree-topology-probability-networks}.
 The decomposition to individual trees may produce reticulate gene tree patterns that are artificially clearer, and may not be as accurately representative of the timing of natural gene flow events.